 The NSARA CONTESTS

-The NSARA contest will take place each year on the second Sunday in March.
+The NSARA contest will take place on the first Sunday of March.

 The contest will run for EIGHT hours – two four hour sessions.

 Morning Session: 08:00 AM AST – 12:00 PM AST

 Afternoon Session: 02:00 PM AST – 06:00 PM AST